ajmarkow/newnewanagram/README.md

 ---

-Ruby methods to test if a word is an anagram, an antigram., 9/25/2020
+Ruby methods to test if a word is an anagram, or an antigram,9/25/2020

 By **AJ Markow**